Student Support Services Director

 Degrees and Certifications:

-Mrs. Jackson is a district administrator for Title III, she is also the school Psychometrist and RTI coordinator for Fort Payne City Schools.
+Mrs. Jackson is a district Special Education Coordinator; she is also the school Psychometrist and RTI/MTSS coordinator for Fort Payne City Schools.

-Response to Intervention (RtI) integrates assessment and intervention within a multi-level prevention system to maximize student achievement and to reduce behavioral problems.
+Response to Intervention (RtI)/Multi-Tiered System of Supports (MTSS) integrates assessment and intervention within a multi-level prevention system to maximize student achievement and to reduce behavioral problems.
 With RtI, schools use data to identify students at risk for poor learning outcomes, monitor student progress, provide evidence-based interventions and adjust the intensity and nature of those interventions depending on a student’s responsiveness.
-A three-tier model of intervention within the general education curriculum is applied which includes academic as well as behavioral interventions.
+A three-tiered model of intervention within the general education curriculum is applied, which includes academic as well as behavioral interventions.
+The core principles of RtI applied within the tiered framework of intervention are 1.
+Universal screening, 2.
+Intervention, 3.
+Progress monitoring, 4.
+Intervention efficacy and fidelity.

 Problem Solving Team PST

-If you have any questions regarding RtI or the PST, please contact the counselor at your child’s school or the School Psychometrist at Fort Payne City Board of Education for further information.
+If you have any questions regarding RtI/MTSS or the PST, please contact the counselor at your child’s school or Christy Jackson, RtI/MTSS Coordinator at Fort Payne City Board of Education (256-845-0915) for further information and parent training.